arcta/server-setup/README.md

 #### Objectives:

-R&D workstation/server for collaborative agile development (internal access) + web-presentations and demo-apps (local network or GCP deployment).
+R&D workstation/server for collaborative agile development ( internal access ) + web-presentations and demo-apps ( Google Cloud ).

 This arrangement was designed to serve a small R&D team of software developers in data science with IoT stack;
 considering few physical nodes (which are our actual workstations + some commodity machines) with Ubuntu Linux operating system.
-VMs and containers are not our immediate concern, as the image is usually a part of our product, not the part of our toolbox.
-However, to support our laptops, and rising necessity for quick scallable roll-out of some projects into a cloud, now adding docker and google-cloud-sdk.
+VMs and containers are not our immediate concern, the image is usually a part of our product, not the part of our toolbox.
+However, to support our laptops, and rising necessity for the quick scallable rollout of some projects into a cloud, now adding docker and google-cloud-sdk.
 GCP seems to be the best fit for our projects as it has all the components for data-heavy, machine-learning-enabled applications, as well as ad-hock data analysis.

 #### Stack: